 When is the Queer release date?

-Queer will have its world premiere at the Venice Film Festival on September 3, and its U.S. premiere at the New York Film Festival the following month on October 6.
-Stay tuned for a wide release date.
+Queer had its world premiere at the Venice Film Festival on September 3, and will have its U.S. premiere at the New York Film Festival on October 6.
+It will have a limited theatrical release on November 27.

 Queer is the third Guadagnino film to play at NYFF, following 2017’s Call Me by Your Name and 2022’s Bones and All.
 The Challengers director is also currently working on Separate Rooms, a story about an Italian writer mourning the loss of his boyfriend.